 ( Atlanta , Georgia December 3, 2008 ) On Sunday, November 30th, following a three-year divorce and custody battle played out in a Fulton County Superior Court, Alpharetta, Georgia resident Gregory Eisenhauer committed suicide after he received a ruling from family court judge Bensonnetta Tipton Lane one day before Thanksgiving essentially stripping Eisenhauer of any decision-making authority for his three young children.

 The least seasoned human resource managers are taught to never terminate an employee’s employment during the holidays, such as Thanksgiving or Christmas, or on an individual’s birthday.
 While Judge Lane’s authority as a superior court judge is not in question, her inconsiderate and unconscionable misconduct by issuing a ruling disassembling a family the day before Thanksgiving is.
 Despite her 22 years of judicial service, serving as a Fulton County Superior Court judge for 13 of those years, Judge Lane’s conduct was, at most, wanton and intentional, or in the very least, an example of extremely poor judgment.
-Judge Lane’s misconduct undoubtedly contributed to the stress Eisenhauer faced while watching his family be torn apart by an unjust judicial system.
+Judge Lane’s misconduct undoubtedly contributed to the stress Eisenhauer faced.
+George Eisenhauer watched his family being torn apart by an unjust judicial system.

 Mr. Eisenhauer was an educated man and seasoned business professional, employed in the pharmaceutical industry and rising to the level of Chief Financial Officer.
 His three small children have now lost a father due to the miscarriage of justice suffered behind the closed doors of Georgia’s family courts.
 Judicial and Child Welfare Reform activists, many of whom have suffered similar miscarriages of justice in Georgian courtrooms, understood Eisenhauer’s plight and offered him their support.